Horsepasture Mountain

 via Saddle Trail

-Approximate hike time: 3 hours 30 minutes w/ an average pace of 1.9 mph via Saddle Trail
+3 hours 2 minutes w/ an average pace of 2.3 mph (from the Saddle Trail trailhead)

-Trail usage: Light to medium (Saddle Trail has very light usage, Horsepasture Mountain trailhead has moderate usage in the summer)
+Trail usage: Low to medium (Saddle Trail has very light foot traffic, from the Horsepasture Mountain trailhead you will see moderate foot traffic in July when the wildflowers are at their peak).

-General location: 50 miles east of Springfield off of McKenzie Highway 126 - Willamette National Forest
+General location: 50 miles east of Springfield - Willamette National Forest

-(Best time to go is July when the wildflowers are in full bloom).
+(Best time to go is late June to mid-July when the wildflowers are in full bloom).

 Permits required: N/A